-This small park is located bustling in the Near North Community.
+This small park is nestled on the edge of our quaint Ohio Street Beach and adjacent to the bustling Near North Community, which includes our neighbor Navy Pier.
 While there is no structured programming taking place at this location, we invite you to stop by nearby Lake Shore Park to use the outdoor track or workout in the fitness center.

 For directions using public transportation visit www.transitchicago.com.